Responsible Gambling in Colorado

 These include tools to manage betting activity, keeping this within recreational limits.
 For bettors unable to work with temporary timeouts, bet and deposit limits, they can also self-exclude from online betting apps.

 While most people can enjoy gambling recreationally without any problems, it is essential to assist those who can’t.
+This includes education for students, especially student-athletes and coaches.
 By protecting these individuals, gambling is made safe and enjoyable for everyone.